noaa-ocs-s100/s100py/s100py/docs/sample_api.rst

 Each piece of data from the S100 spec there should be a python friendly (pep8 - "snake case") name to hold the data.
 Also there is a read only property that contains the S100 name (which may be camel case and not as human friendly).
-There are also two helper functions to help discover the type of the data that should be stored and one to create an instance of the data with an appropriate default.
+There are also two helpers to help discover the type of the data that should be stored and one to create an instance of the data with an appropriate default.

 Let's start from the bottom of the tree and make a group object that has a string attribute.